ESSSO-EN/RedmineTimeLoggerGPT/README.md

 The code is not yet refactored.
 This is the initial use case which popped into my mind while checking out the excitement sorrounding around this cool tech chatGPT and the overall AI/LLM ecosystem.
-This is just a simple tool at this time, but I do have plans on adding few features gradually.
+This is just a simple tool which helps me at work at this time, but I do have plans on adding features bit by bit.